 IHE Integration Statements are documents prepared and published by vendors to describe the intended conformance of their products with the IHE Technical Framework.
-They identify the specific IHE capabilities a given product is designed to support in terms of the key concepts of IHE: Actors and Integration Profiles (described in Volume 1, section 2 of the Technical Framework).
+They identify the specific IHE capabilities a given product is designed to support in terms of the key concepts of IHE: Actors and Integration Profiles (described in Section 2).